Home - Book Preview

 "It's my mad science laboratory!"
 I crowed excitedly.

-"Well, come on over to the elevator, and we'll go up to the 16th floor."
+"Well, come on over to the elevator and we'll go up to the 16th floor."

 When the doors closed, the elevator started ascending.
 Because of its age, it made some noise.
-Grandma flinched, when it made a heavy thud, and I took her hand.
+Grandma flinched when it made a heavy thud and I took her hand.

 "Are you afraid of heights Grandma?"
 I asked her.

-"I'm afraid of falling,: she said with a chuckle.
+"I'm afraid of falling," she said with a chuckle.

 The doors opened on a very large, high ceilinged space and we exited looking around.
+The hard floors echoing every step.

-"This used to be the Crystal Ballroom, back in the day," Peter explained. "about 13,000 square feet of space, double height ceilings, and double height windows."
+"This used to be the Crystal Ballroom, back in the day," Peter explained.
+"About 13,000 square feet of space, double height ceilings and double height windows."

 "That's just over the original walls, right?"
 Grandpa asked.

-"Right, we put plywood up on a frame along the outer walls, and ceiling.
+"Right, we put plywood up on a frame along the outer walls and ceiling.
 The original is perfectly protected behind it."

 "It's going to be very dark in here when the lights get turned off," Grandma mentioned.